SPV Buy To Let Mortgage

 These new changes will mean that landlords will face much higher tax bills where previously they could offset mortgage interest against this cost.
 As a landlord you may be considering setting up a limited company or special purpose vehicle to mitigate the impact of these changes.

 A SPV limited company is a non-trading company that exists for the purpose of buying, selling and letting out property to tenants.

 How do you set up a special purpose vehicle?

 There are capital gains tax implications if you are looking to set up a SPV for your buy to let properties.
-If your buy to let properties have increased in value since you bought them they may be subject to capital gains tax, as well as stamp duty costs, so it is very important to do your homework on the pros and cons of switching to a SPV vehicle.
+If your buy to let properties have increased in value since you bought them, they may be subject to capital gains tax and stamp duty costs, so it is very important to do your homework on the pros and cons of switching to a SPV vehicle.
 Setting up can be done online at relatively low cost using an IN01 form.
 Alternatively, an accountant should be able to set a SVP for you.
 It is important to your existing buy to let properties have to be sold at market value.

 Buy to let mortgage regulation changes